With God's help, we are able to participate in a form of worship that nourishes, and helps express our love for and gratitude to God.

 The 9:00 service uses inclusive, contemporary, language.
 Piano supports music and congregational singing.
 Children’s Chapel occurs during the sermon of this service.

-Adults gather in the narthex (the area outside the sanctuary) for conversation or in the parish hall for Sunday Forum.
-During the school year, Godly Play, Connect and other various curricula provide Christian Education for children.
+Adults gather for conversation or in the Parish Hall for Sunday Forum.
+During the school year, Godly Play, Connect, Synthesis and other various curricula provide Christian Education for children.
+Registration is required for Church School.

 11:00 am - Choral Eucharist